bubbleguuum/zypperdiff/README.md

 # Usage

-Use the same zypper argument that results in installing packages.
+Use the same zypper arguments that results in installing packages.
 Examples:

 - `zypperdiff up`
 - `zypperdiff dup`